-The decision-making structure of the Council can be found at:
+The decision-making structure of the Council can be found in Part Two Responsibility for Functions

 The Executive (Cabinet)

 The Council has adopted an "executive" form of governance.
 This means that the Full Council appoints a Leader of the Council.
 The Leader then appoints a minimum of 2 and no more than 9 other Councillors who, together with the Leader, form the Cabinet and are responsible for certain decisions such as policy matters (including recommending the Budget and Policy Framework), housing, land and property and economic regeneration.